-- e.
-Have waivers for test support, test facility support, test team and hypobaric personnel and up to 16 hours on station approved by the director or assistant director responsible for the facility.
-The request shall include, as needed, the rationale for the waiver, the reason you can't fully comply, alternatives, program impact, hazard assessment, and an assessment by the Space and Life Sciences Directorate.
-Send a copy of the approved waiver to the Safety and Mission Assurance Directorate. - f.
-Have waivers for shifts exceeding 16 hours approved by the JSC Designated Safety and Health Official.
+- f.
+Intermittent hazardous operations may exceed 12 hours on the job if there is rest time between operations, but shall not exceed 16 hours. - g.
+Waiver requests shall include, as needed, the rationale for the waiver, the reason you can't fully comply, alternatives, program impact, hazard assessment, and an assessment by the Space and Life Sciences Directorate.
+Send a copy of the approved waiver to the Safety and Mission Assurance Directorate.

-5.8.11 Requirements for "hot work"
+5.8.11.
+Requirements for "hot work"

-5.8.11.1 "Hot work" is any work involving burning, welding, or similar operations capable of initiating fires or explosions.
+- 5.8.11.1 "Hot work" is any work involving burning, welding, or similar operations capable of initiating fires or explosions.
 To do any hot work on cooling towers, anechoic chambers, or mockup areas, first get approval from the Safety and Test Operations Division.
 Send a written statement to the Safety and Test Operations Division justifying the need for the work for review and approval.
-Employees involved in any hot work shall:
+Employees involved in any hot work shall: - a.

-- a.
 Never do any hot work outside of a designated hot work area without an approved hot work permit.
 See subparagraph 5.8.12 for more information on permits.
 See paragraph 5.8.13 below for information on designated hot work areas. - b.
 Notify the facility fire wardens and remove ordinary combustibles to reduce the chance of a fire.